drsounds/djangobase/README.md

-# Djangobase
+# Djangobase (Work in progress)

-A simple CRUD API for Django
+Djangobase aims to create a simple API for CRUD operations much like Firebase through a set of GraphQL APIs using graphene-django.

+# License

+MIT